Cetis/hear/HEAR_1.1_Specification.md

 Many of the elements in the HEAR use the following common elements.
 Also see
 [Definition of Other Elements](#Definition_of_Other_Elements).
-For elements re-used from other namespaces (for example Dublin Core, XCRI) refer to documentation for those specifications.
+For elements re-used from other origins (for example Dublin Core, XCRI) refer to documentation for those specifications.